 This seminar style course integrates formal and non-formal learning experiences to intentionally prepare kingdom learners for a wide range of intercultural opportunities.
 This mentor-based, character-oriented learning experience encourages participants to develop a theological framework for understanding themes such as vocational direction, tolerance for risk and intercultural sensitivity.
 Working with an IM faculty member and a local mentor, learners will explore a wide range of issues that stem from the lived experience of their mentors.

-Corequisite: Normally taken in conjunction with IM 712 Intercultural Internship, or IM 720 Intercultural Ministry Coaching.
+Note: Taught as a Directed Study.
+Normally taken in conjunction with IM 712 Intercultural Internship, or IM 720 Intercultural Ministry Coaching.